 It is widely recognised that this particular duration can be hard for families - both financially and socially.
 The scheme aims to address these barriers by offering a variety of exciting outdoor sessions that encourage families to explore their local green spaces & enjoy a free healthy lunch.
 During the session families can also be given advice about meal planning, budgeting and signposted to services that offer further support, specific to their needs.

-Following on from the success of previous years, Mears and Groundwork are pleased to announce that for this summer holiday we will be running sessions from week commencing 30th July 2018, in the following locations:
+Following on from the success of previous years, Mears and Groundwork were delighted to run a series of summer holiday sessions throughout July and August, in the following locations:

 Every Monday at Bramley Park

 Every Wednesday & Thursday at Killingbeck Pond

 Sessions ran from 10am until 12pm & 1pm until 3pm